This page's content is sourced from the JSHint project repository. If you spot an error, please open an issue or (better yet) make a pull request!

 Contents: Specifying Input · Specifying Linting Options · Special Options · Ignoring Files · Flags

-executable accepts file system paths as command-line arguments.
+The jshint executable accepts file system paths as command-line arguments.
 If

 a provided path describes a file, the executable will read that file and lint